thecodinghyrax/thecodinghyrax/README.md

 - 👋 Hi, I’m Drew@thecodinghyrax
 - 👀 I’m interested in all things tech
-- 🌱 I’m currently enrolled in a CIS program (to be completed at the end of spring 2023) and learning Python, SQL, C++, C# and JAVA.
+- 🌱 I’m currently enrolled in a CIS program (to be completed at the end of spring 2023) and learning Python, SQL, C++ and C#.
 - 📫 How to reach me thecodinghyrax@gmail.com

 <!---